Your Best Defense against Colorado Child Abuse Charges

 One of the big things that differentiates child abuse charges from most other criminal matters is that there will be a number of government agencies involved with your case.
 This can include Child Protective Services (CPS), the Colorado Department of Human Services’ (CDHS) Office of Children, Youth & Families, and other agencies created to protect the interests of children.

 Attaining the best possible outcome in your case means knowing how these agencies work and what you can do to work with them.
-Jeffery Weeden has a clear understanding of the inner workings of these agencies and others.
+Jeff Weeden has a clear understanding of the inner workings of these agencies and others.
 He knows how to interact with them to benefit your case and bolster your defense strategy.

 Moreover, Mr. Weeden can help connect you to resources designed to get your family back on the right path after the ordeal is over.